Small tornado rips roof off house in Kapiti

-A "mini tornado" has ripped the roof off a house in Waikanae Beach and damaged others.
+A "mini tornado" has ripped the roof off a house in Waikanae Beach and damaged two others.

-Fire and Emergency NZ shift manager Belinda Beets said one house has lost its roof and two others have roof damage after reports of "either a strong gust of wind or a small tornado" tore swiftly through Waikanae.
+Fire and Emergency NZ shift manager Belinda Beets said "either a strong gust of wind or a small tornado" tore swiftly through Waikanae.

-Firefighters were on-site helping secure tarpaulins on the affected houses to help make them watertight.
-There were only three houses affected.
+Firefighters were helping secure tarpaulins on the affected houses to help make them watertight.
+Only three houses were affected.

 "It just sort of fizzled in and fizzled out," Beets said.